 A note on making practice tracks:

-I believe that having a comprehensive folder of practice tracks should contain a full mix of all the parts (with and without accompaniment), followed by each of the individual parts, also with and without accompaniment, if applicable, and with the following attributes.
+I believe that having a comprehensive folder of practice tracks should contain a full mix of all the parts sung by a person and or by a MIDI instrument (with and without accompaniment), followed by each of the individual parts, also with and without accompaniment, if applicable, and with the following attributes.

 - Alone: only your part is heard.

-- Dominant: all parts but your own are turned down, making your part prominent.
+- Dominant: all parts but your own are turned down, making your part prominent in the mix.

 - Missing: All but your part is present, requiring you to sing your part along with it to fill in the blank.

 So, for example, a file name for Give Us Hope with accompaniment might be something like Give_Us_Hope_-_voice1alone_accompaniment.wav